Car inspection Checklist

 Inspector inspecting the underbody

-Underbody Inspection
+vehicle Underbody

 The underbody of the car is the part that sits closest to the road.
 It is constantly bombarded with small rocks, dirt, and other debris that can cause long-term damage if left unchecked.